-- 2.1 Identify internal sources of information about potential and actual negative impacts, including sources such as: - · Actual performance data; - Internal investment plans and associated risk assessments;
+- 2.1 Identify internal sources of information about potential and actual negative impacts, including sources such as: - Actual performance data; - Internal investment plans and associated risk assessments; - All data collected with GRI indicators (e.g., EC9, EN1, EN3, EN8, EN12, EN14-15, EN19-26, EN29, LA8, HR6-9, PR1-2) as relates to individual communities.

-- All data collected with GRI indicators (e.g., EC9, EN1, EN3, EN8, EN12, EN14-15, EN19-26, EN29, LA8, HR6-9, PR1-2) as relates to individual communities. - 2.2 Identify significant potential negative impacts, including but not limited to consideration of: - Vulnerability and risk to local communities from potential impacts due to factors such as: - Degree of physical or economic isolation of the local community; - Level of socio-economic development including the degree of gender equality within the community; - State of socio-economic infrastructure (health, education); - Proximity to operations; - Level of social organization; and - Strength and quality of the governance of local and national institutions around local communities. - 2.3 Identify the exposure of the local community to operations due to higher than average use of/ impact on shared resources through: - Use of hazardous substances that impact on the environment and human health in general, and specifically reproductive health; - Volume and type of pollution released; - Status as major employer in the local community; - · Land conversion and resettlement; and - Natural resource consumption. - Land degradation, contamination and remediation (see also CRE5). - Traffic disruption and congestion. - 2.4 Identify the significant potential and actual negative and positive economic, social, cultural, and environmental impacts on local communities and their rights, considering: - Intensity/severity of the impact;
+- 2.2 Identify significant potential negative impacts, including but not limited to consideration of: - Vulnerability and risk to local communities from potential impacts due to factors such as: - Degree of physical or economic isolation of the local community; - Level of socio-economic development including the degree of gender equality within the community; - State of socio-economic infrastructure (health, education); - Proximity to operations; - Level of social organization; and - Strength and quality of the governance of local and national institutions around local communities. - 2.3 Identify the exposure of the local community to operations due to higher than average use of/ impact on shared resources through: - Use of hazardous substances that impact on the environment and human health in general, and specifically reproductive health; - Volume and type of pollution released, - littering; - noise; - lighting; and - air pollution; - Status as major employer in the local community; - Land conversion and resettlement; and - Natural resource consumption.

+Pedestrian and vehicle traffic congestion due to events and people entering and exiting the primary, satellite or offsite event sites.

+- 2.4 Identify the significant potential and actual negative economic, social, cultural, and environmental impacts on local communities and their rights, considering:

+- Intensity/severity of the impact;

 - Likely duration of the impact;

-- · Reversibility of the impact; and
+- Reversibility of the impact; and

 - Scale of the impact.

-- Identify positive legacy impacts from all significant activities.

-2.5 Report:
+- 2.5 Report:

-- Operations and associated communities with significant potential or actual negative impacts; - Location of the operations with significant potential or negative impacts; and - Potential or actual negative impacts of operations. - 2.6.
-Report quantifiable positive legacy impacts and quantifiable impacts from a pre-development benchmark, and disclose improvements over time.
-Examples of quantifiable legacy impacts are measures of community wellbeing, accessibility improvements, and indicators of crime reduction.
+- Operations and associated communities with significant potential or actual negative impacts;

+- Location of the operations with significant potential or negative impacts; and

+- Potential or actual negative impacts of operations.